Tired of Fighting Sexual Temptation?

 Stop hanging out alone together, date after date, fighting sexual temptation.

 To Marry or to Burn: That is the Question.

 Am I saying, “Go ahead and follow those animal instincts?”

 NO!
-Because, contrary to what the latest popular love song might lead you to believe, you’re more than an animal.
-You are an image bearer of the creator, and as such you are called to control your own body in holiness and honor!
+Because, contrary to what pop culture might lead you to believe, you’re more than an animal.

 Am I saying, “Go ahead and get married, because it’s better to marry than to burn?”